 - If you have since been re-employed you cannot have received your IRA withdrawal more then 60 days after your new employment started.

 You took an IRA early withdrawal because of a disability.
 According to the IRS website,

 "You are considered disabled if you can furnish proof that you cannot do any substantial gainful activity because of your physical or mental condition.
 A physician must determine that your condition can be expected to result in death or to be of long, continued, and indefinite duration."You Inherit An IRA

 - If you inherit an IRA from a non-spouse, even if the IRA owner was under age 59 1/2 , you will not have to pay the penalty tax on amounts withdrawn.
 You will still have to include any IRA withdrawal in your adjusted gross income.

-- If you inherit an IRA from a spouse, and you choose to treat it as your own IRA, than any IRA early withdrawal you receive will be subject to the 10% penalty tax.
+- If you inherit an IRA from a spouse, and you choose to treat it as your own IRA, then any IRA early withdrawal you receive will be subject to the 10% penalty tax.

-- If you inherit an IRA from a spouse, but you choose to title the IRA as an "inherited IRA", than you would be eligible to receive IRA early withdrawals without paying the 10% penalty tax.
+- If you inherit an IRA from a spouse, but you choose to title the IRA as an "inherited IRA", then you would be eligible to receive IRA early withdrawals without paying the 10% penalty tax.

 You Receive Your IRA Withdrawal In The Form Of An Annuity According to IRS Guidelines Called 72t Payments